emmy-1/Electricity-Demand-Forecasting-with-Deep-Learning/README.md

 ### Specification

-- **Data Source** : Import data from a text file or CSV file, or install the `ucimlrepo` library and fetch the dataset from their API source.
+- **Data Source** : Import data from a text file or install the `ucimlrepo` library and fetch the dataset from their API source.
 - **Data Quality** : Preprocess the data to handle missing values, normalize/scale features, and create appropriate input-output sequences for the model.
 - **Scope** : Focus only on the following time range : 2006 and November 2010 (47 months) and resample the dataset using a sampling rate of 15 minutes.
 - **Documentation** :  Provide clear documentation of the data model to support business stakeholders.